Top Jewelry Photography Props and Tools in 2023

 Duo Boards are fantastic if you need a quick way to source a variety of surfaces to shoot on.
 Instead of looking for a piece of marble, get the Onyx Marble/Alpine Marble Duo Board to photograph your jewelry on.
 The 24”x24” size is plenty of surface area for your jewelry photoshoots, but if you want a large expanse to play on, get the 30”x40”.
 The Iced Concrete/Midnight Cement Duo Board is also a super versatile surface that goes well with a variety of jewelry.
 These boards give you two different surfaces on one lightweight board, making it extremely convenient to shoot jewelry.

-Browse the entire line of Duo Boards here.
+Browse our entire line of Duo Boards.

 Reflective Surfaces